jaekwangjk/jk_public/README.md

 # Jaekwang Kim's Public Code Library
 Welcome!</br>
-This repository is to share my code with public.</br>
+This repository is to share numerical code with public.
-The result of which is published.</br>
+They are categorized by related publication.</br>
-Anyone is welcome to use with proper citation. </br>
+Everyone is welcome to use with proper citation. </br>
 You can e-mail me for any question. </br>

 Email: jaekwangjk@gmail.com </br>